splunk/public-o11y-docs/logs/LOconnect-usecase.rst

     Aisha sees that :strong:`paymentservice` has the highest number of downstream errors that are contributing to a degraded experience for the workflow.
 Splunk APM identifies the issues as root cause errors.
 Aisha selects :strong:`paymentservice`.
 Splunk Observability Cloud displays details about the service’s errors and latency.
     Splunk Observability Cloud also surfaces Related Content tiles that provide access to relevant data in other areas of the application.
-For example, Aisha can look at the health of the Kubernetes cluster where the paymentservice is running or she can examine logs being issued by the paymentservice.
+For example, Aisha can look at the health of the Kubernetes cluster where :strong:`paymentservice` is running or she can examine logs being issued by the :strong:`paymentservice`.

     .. image:: /_images/logs/related-content.png
         :width: 100%
         :alt: This screenshot shows a service map in Splunk APM providing access to two Related Content tiles: K8s clusters for paymentservice and Logs for paymentservice.

 2. Aisha decides to look at the log details.
 She selects the Related Content tile, :strong:`Logs for paymentservice`.
-Log Observer Connect opens, and Aisha’s view is automatically narrowed to display only logs from paymentservice.
+Log Observer Connect opens, and Aisha’s view is automatically narrowed to display only logs from :strong:`paymentservice`.
 Log Observer Connect displays :strong:`paymentservice` logs that were sent in to Splunk Cloud Platform.
 Log Observer Connect does not ingest the logs, but displays the logs from their storage in Splunk Cloud Platform.

-    Because Aisha first tracked the workflow problems in Splunk APM, she was able to narrow her search down to only logs coming from paymentservice.
+    Because Aisha first tracked the workflow problems in Splunk APM, she was able to narrow her search down to only logs coming from :strong:`paymentservice`.
 Now Aisha can use Log Observer Connect to analyze the logs.

 .. _conduct-initial-analysis: